emonti/wxirb/README.markdown

     => main

-== BUGS
+## BUGS

 *   Running statements gets slow when the Output window gets very full.
 Not really sure why this is, but running 'wxirb.clear' periodically helps.

-*   An effort is made to rescue most exceptions, but sometimes wxirb will close due to an un-handled exception.
-Regular 'irb' does this too sometimes... so I don't feel too bad.
+*   An effort is made to rescue most exceptions and display them.
+But occasionally, wxirb will close due to an un-handled exception.
+Regular 'irb' does this too sometimes though we'd like not to.